-However, we have decided to review them in part because they have an excellent, easy to use, website.
-They have a good track record with the one book they have published.
+Although they are still very new, they have an excellent, easy to use, website.
+They have a good track record with the books they have published.
 They seem to be actively trying to get an established reputable distributor for their books.
 They also have a reputable editor on board who has worked with Chuck Wendig.
 The two founders of the company appear to have a solid background in marketing, which is not the same as publishing, of course, but is a step in the right direction.